8ta4/blog/drafts/Looking for an AI Coding Assistant for Clojure: You Pick, I Try.md

 Just one little snag though.
 Docker and local GPU are off-limits.

-I have used Phind for many projects, but now I'm curious to see what else is out there.
+I have used Phind for many projects while live streaming my coding adventures in Haskell, PureScript, and Bash, but now I'm curious to see what else is out there.